 - MAKE AN APPOINTMENT in advance when possible.
 Write, email, or call the legislator to request a meeting.
-Don't get discouraged if you do not get an immediate response.
-Legislators can be very busy, so be courteously persistent. - CONNECT WITH ADVOCACY ORGANIZATIONS ahead of time if possible.
-In some instances, professional staff working on state policy may be available to provide valuable information and materials related to the legislative question at hand.
-For a list of related advocacy organizations, see Section 5 of this Handbook. - PREPARE AN AGENDA FOR THE MEETING.
-Limit your agenda to two or three items, understanding that the meeting may be brief (15 minutes or less). - BRING INFORMATION that may be useful for the legislator.
+Do not get discouraged if you do not get an immediate response.
+Legislators can be very busy, so be courteously persistent. - > CONNECT WITH ADVOCACY ORGANIZATIONS ahead of time, if possible.
+In some instances, professional staff working on state policy may be available to provide valuable information and materials related to the legislative question at hand. - PREPARE AN AGENDA FOR THE MEETING.
+Limit your agenda to two or three items, understanding that the meeting may be brief (15 minutes or less). - > BRING INFORMATION that may be useful for the legislator.
 This information may include relevant articles in the local newspaper, statistics about your community and its families, and fact sheets about legislation you are asking the legislator to support or oppose.
 Provide personal examples during your conversation whenever possible.